patrickdeanbrown/patrickdeanbrown/README.md

 # 👋🏻 Hello, I'm Pat!

 I'm a product/program manager with a deep love for computer programming.
-My journey began back in the mid-90's when I discovered a dusty old computer with QBasic in my parent's garage.
+My journey began back in the mid-90's when I discovered a dusty old computer with Microsoft QBasic in my parent's garage.
 Since then, I've been hooked.
 Here, you'll find a mix of personal projects, experiments, and musings that reflect my curiosity about all things tech.

 ## 🌟 About Me